-Lena Pake: For many people, including myself, it's Grandma and Grandpa who are interested in the exercises.
+Lena Pake: For many people, including myself, it's Grandma and Grandpa who myself, it's Grandma and Grandpa who are interested in the exercises.
 They're the ones together with us in the afternoons, and who want to know what we've been doing at school.